IABTechLab/uid2docs/README.md

 ## FAQs

-Here are the commonly asked questions regarding UID2.
+Here are some commonly asked questions regarding UID2.

 #### Can a user opt out of targeted advertising tied to their UID2?

 Yes, through the [Transparency and Control Portal](https://transparentadvertising.org), a user can opt out from being served targeted ads tied to their UID2.
 The request is distributed through the UID2 Opt-Out Service and UID2 Operators to all relevant participants.

-Some publishers and service providers have the option to limit access to their products based on a user’s participation in UID2 and it is the publisher’s responsibility to communicate this as part of their value exchange dialog with the user.
+Some publishers and service providers have the option to limit access to their products based on a user’s participation in UID2, and it is the publisher’s responsibility to communicate this as part of their value exchange dialog with the user.

 #### How does a user know where to access the opt-out portal?

-Publishers, SSOs, or consent management platforms disclose links to the [Transparency and Control Portal](https://transparentadvertising.org) in their login and consent flows, privacy policies, and other means.
+Publishers, SSO providers, or consent management platforms disclose links to the [Transparency and Control Portal](https://transparentadvertising.org) in their logi, flows, consent flows, privacy policies, and other means.

 #### Why do advertisers and data providers not need to integrate with the opt-out feed?

 Opt-outs relate to opting out of targeted advertising, which is handled through the publisher and DSP opt-out [workflows](#workflows).
-If the consumer wishes to disengage from a specific advertiser, they need to contact the advertiser directly.
+If the consumer wants to disengage from a specific advertiser, they need to contact the advertiser directly.

 ## License